The Benefits of Yoga for Hormonal Balance

 Category: Recharge

-In today’s fast-paced world, hormonal imbalances have become increasingly common—affecting energy levels, mood, sleep, weight, and overall well-being.
-While diet and medical interventions play important roles, one gentle yet powerful practice often overlooked is yoga.
+In today’s fast-paced world, hormonal imbalances have become increasingly common, affecting energy levels, mood, sleep, weight, and overall well-being.
+From the pressures of corporate deadlines to the demands of family life, our bodies are often trapped in a state of high alert.
+While diet and medical interventions play important roles in managing these issues, one gentle yet powerful practice often overlooked is yoga.
 More than just stretching or flexibility, yoga is a holistic mind-body discipline that can significantly support hormonal harmony.
-Here’s how:
+By integrating physical postures, breathwork, and meditation, it addresses the root causes of endocrine disruption.
+Here is how it works:

 1. Reduces Stress and Lowers Cortisol

 Chronic stress is one of the biggest disruptors of hormonal balance.
-When we’re constantly in “fight-or-flight” mode, the adrenal glands overproduce cortisol, the primary stress hormone.
-Elevated cortisol can interfere with thyroid function, estrogen, progesterone, and even insulin sensitivity.
+When we are constantly in fight or flight mode, the adrenal glands overproduce cortisol, the primary stress hormone.
+While cortisol is essential for survival in short bursts, chronically elevated levels can lead to a phenomenon known as cortisol steal.
+This occurs when the body prioritizes the production of cortisol over other hormones, which can interfere with thyroid function, estrogen, progesterone, and even insulin sensitivity.

 2. Supports Thyroid Function